 Training ended with distribution of the Employee Assistance number… in the event that you turn to booze or drugs for occupational therapy.
 Ill prepared to perform daily bomb sweeps over morning coffee, or smash wine bottles to slice a suicide terrorist, this job was no longer for me.
 I was recertified and resigned within the same week.

 REDIRECT: I dissolved my design company and enrolled at Albany, NY’s College of Saint Rose.
 There I revisited the derailed dream of earning an English degree while tutoring politics and literature.
 In April ’07 I was inducted into Sigma Tau Delta, the International English Honor Society.
-In October ’07, the International Journal of Baudrillard Studies scouted a post from my Brain Drain blog and published it in Vol 4-3, alphabetically inserting me between the BBC and New York Times and entering my name into the ISSN catalog for eternity.
+In October ’07, the International Journal of Baudrillard Studies scouted my post titled “May Paradise Look Nothing Like Disneyland“ and published it in Vol 4-3, alphabetically inserting me between the BBC and New York Times while entering my name into the ISSN catalog for eternity.
 And, in 2008, my research on Ideological vs. Factual Reality in The Last King of Scotland was published in the Journal of Undergraduate Research.

 Aside from school, I received an education in “life & coffee” while working part-time at Slow Jed’s Mud House, earning “Bonehead Move of the Month” for hopping into a customer’s car I believed to be my own.
 In June ’06 I made my film debut on the History Channel.
 The 13 part documentary on the Revolutionary War captured a few glimpses of me throughout 5 episodes posing as both a middle and lower class colonial woman.
 I was hopeful for the Oscar but, unlike the rest of my life, that would probably be outrageous.

 A PERSONAL BEST: After a three year courtship, truly a Match.com success, Tim and I were married in June 2006.
 He is my love, my best friend and my rock.
-We still live in that disgusting honeymoon phase so beware of spouting romantic drivel.
+We still live in that disgusting honeymoon phase, more often than not, so beware of spouting romantic drivel.

 REDIRIECT: In the midst of papers and exams, and a cruise to Alaska, I spent the year preparing to volunteer in Africa through Village Volunteers.
 From July to August, I worked in Have, Ghana at EDYM Village, an organic farm that teaches the community how to preserve the Weto mountain range while strengthening economic resources through sustainable farming practices.
 I also helped to prepare the Have Community Library for service and delivered 70 pounds of supplies to the children at the RC Primary School.
 You can see a video of my visit with the children.

-In the mean time, I’m building my new company, Mixed Media Matters, my newest company which originally offered blog and web design services, newsletter design, WordPress consulting and, as a Jane of all Trades, any other odd internet job folks need.
-I’ve also dusted off my old blogs and added a few more to the mix, monetizing them for a few extra bones.
+This gave birth to Mixed Media Matters, my newest company which originally offered blog and web design services, newsletter design, WordPress consulting and, as a Jane of all Trades, any other odd internet job folks need.

 WHERE TO FIND ME: